Olympus TG-5 vs Panasonic FZ82

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ82 emerges as the winner of the match-up (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ82 comes out slightly ahead of the TG-5 (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus TG-5 and the Panasonic FZ82 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.